ShuhanChen/RAS_ECCV18/README.md

 Saliency Map
 ---
-The saliency maps on 7 datasets are available at [Baidu drive](https://pan.baidu.com/s/1fG-LO48CwZOeFIqH2Xvc2Q)(zin5) and [Google drive](https://drive.google.com/open?id=1OTgOYlZoTOFOIHwxEDBYkZbAS7L3UKcP).
+ECCV 2018: The saliency maps on 7 datasets are available at [Baidu drive](https://pan.baidu.com/s/1fG-LO48CwZOeFIqH2Xvc2Q)(zin5) and [Google drive](https://drive.google.com/open?id=1OTgOYlZoTOFOIHwxEDBYkZbAS7L3UKcP).
+TIP 2020: The saliency maps on 7 datasets are available at.

 Reference
 ---